Big Ten power rankings: CBS Sports reveals updated list post-spring

 Kyle Whittingham takes over as head coach and sophomore QB Bryce Underwood is back under center.
 That’s the good news.

 There really is no bad news when it comes to the top five teams in the Big Ten power rankings.
-BUt it’s a matter of if this new-look Wolverines squad, with a different attitude and scheme, can vault quickly up the conference ladder after an uneven two years under Sherrone Moore.
+But it’s a matter of whether this new-look Wolverines squad, with a different attitude and scheme, can vault quickly up the conference ladder after an uneven two years under Sherrone Moore.
 One thing’s for sure, Whittingham knows how to win.

 6. Penn State